-Napisa Waitoolkiat is the Deputy Director of the College of ASEAN Community Studies.
+Napisa Waitoolkiat is Director of the College of ASEAN Community Studies.

 She completed both an MA and PhD at Northern Illinois University in Political Science, after finishing a BA (also in Political Science) from Thammasat University in Bangkok.